quangnvo/pca-plot/README.md

 - For **backend** folder, the **app.py** file is the main file, it is the backbone of backend.
 - For **frontend** folder, the **page.js** file is the main file.
-- For **database** folder, it just contains the sample csv files for testing.
+- For **database** folder, it just contains some sample csv files for testing.
 ## Installation

 **1. Download or clone the project**